marios-code-path/scala-finagle/lean/README.md

 ### Build Dependencies

-We will highlight two important building blocks for our Services to use: [Service](https://service.html), [Filters](https://twitter.github.io/ffilters) and [StatsReceivers](http://stats-receivers).
-To enable just these basic components, add 'finagle-http' to your build as seen below.
+We will highlight two important building blocks for our program.
+First Lets examine this  [SBT](http://sbt) build for the dependencies used in this example.

 ```c
 name := "example-service"